-Bodies of COVID-19 patients to be cremated irrespective of religion,': BMC
+BMC withdraws order to cremate bodies of those who died of COVID-19 'irrespective of religion'

-Mumbai, Mar 30: Amidst growing coronavirus cases, the Brihanmumbai Municipal Corporation (BMC) on Monday said that all the dead bodies of COVID-19 patients should be cremated at the nearest crematorium irrespective of their religion.
+Mumbai, Mar 30: The Brihanmumbai Municipal Corporation (BMC) on Monday withdrew an earlier circular stating tat the bodies of all those who die of coronavirus in Mumbai will be cremated irrespective of the religion of the deceased.

-BMC commissioner Praveen Pardeshi issued a circular in this regard.
+Earlier, BMC commissioner Praveen Pardeshi had issued a circular in this regard.

 "If someone insists to bury the body, they will only be permitted if the body is taken out of Mumbai city's jurisdiction and the funeral should not involve more than 5 people, it further said.